njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ## Objective
 Initially I wanted to create a smart garden, but due to hardware delay and eventual cancellation, I had to create something else.
 Our lecturer; [Fredrik ](https://www.youtube.com/channel/UCdrHIhg_z9psywqLT6HKhRg/videos), shared with us; the students, several project inspiration .
 One of the project ideas inspired me to create the smart IoT connected lake.
 The purpose of this system is to measure and gather the data of the lake named Tröllsjön, in Tranås, Sweden.
-The temperature is measured to avoid the body from getting a cold water shock when you dive in the first time while the pH is measured to know the pH scale of the water because according to [usgs.gov](https://www.usgs.gov/faqs/can-lakes-near-volcanoes-become-acidic-enough-be-dangerous-people-and-animals) they state that pH of 0.5 is potentially capable of causing burns to human skin.
+The temperature is measured to avoid the body from getting a cold water shock when you dive in the first time.
+The pH is measured to know the pH scale of the water because according to [usgs.gov](https://www.usgs.gov/faqs/can-lakes-near-volcanoes-become-acidic-enough-be-dangerous-people-and-animals) they state that pH of 0.5 is potentially capable of causing burns to human skin.
 The data collected from the temperature sensor (DS18B20) and the pH sensor (SEN0161) can be viewed on the IOT platform(Ubidots) to help the swimmer know the conditions of the lake before they take a dive.

 ![ph_scale](https://user-images.githubusercontent.com/50623449/175970185-f554e611-fa88-4576-b9a7-8ab2cc481a02.png)
 *Figure 2: PH scale designed using [Inkscape](https://inkscape.org/)*